google/litmus/docs/ui-start-test-run.md

 2. **Select a Test Template:**

    - Choose the desired template from the "Template ID" dropdown.
+This will display available templates of both types: "Test Run" and "Test Mission".
    - The available test cases, input, and output fields for the chosen template will be shown.
+   - When selecting a "Test Mission" template, you'll see the mission duration defined in the template.

 3. **Enter a Run ID:**